ASCS Prizes and Awards

 Jessica Zelli (University of Queensland): Suicide in Josephus: Analysing Jotapata, Masada, and Narrative

 Judges: Lea Beness (Macquarie), Hamish Cameron (Victoria University of Wellington) and Gwynaeth McIntyre (Otago)

 Early Career Award

-This annual Award, introduced in 2005, is intended to offer acknowledgement and some financial support to those who are “early career” scholars, and to assist them in the development of an academic career.
-The Award is currently worth AUD$3000.
+This annual Award, introduced in 2005, is intended to offer acknowledgement and some financial support to those who are ‘early career’ scholars.
+There are currently two awards, each worth AUD$3000.
+The aim of the Award is to assist the winner with the publication of their PhD thesis or other research project.
 Applications are open to those who have completed a doctorate by research in the last five years at an Australian or New Zealand university, and who do not hold a full-time teaching or research position at a university or tertiary institution or who are in a full-time but non-academic position.

 It is a condition of applying for a subsidy that the applicant be a current member of ASCS.
 Applications are usually called for in October each year.
-For further information contact the ASCS Postgraduate Representative (email@example.com).
+The current postgrad travel subsidy form can be found on the ASCS Conference page.
+For further information, please contact the ASCS Hon.
+Secretary (email@example.com).